venu-gopal-myneni/hackathon/README.md

 ### Problem statement brief

-Create a Python script using only standard library modules to process multiple larger-than-memory CSV files in a folder.
+Create a Python script using only standard library modules to process multiple larger-than-memory CSV files in a given folder.

 ---